Morse Leads JMU To Thrilling Win

 JMU vs. Charleston Basketball

-James Madison guard Takal Molson (15) slam dunks the ball during the first half of an NCAA basketball game against Charleston in Harrisonburg, Va., Saturday, Jan.
-22, 2022.
+James Madison guard Takal Molson (15) slam dunks the ball during the first half of a game against Charleston on Saturday.

 Daniel Lin / DN-R